makrai/notes/nozza2003-lang-spec-BERTs.md

 * [which] languages are covered, which tasks tackled, and which domains consid
-  * huge variability models and the difficulty ... to find the best model for a specific task, language, and domain.
-To this end, we have introduced
+  * huge variability models and the difficulty ... to find the best model for a specific task, language, and domain
 * In the future, we plan to provide
   * independent verification of reported results and
   * direct comparisons of language-specific BERT models on specific domains and